ethereum/hive/simulators/ethereum/engine/README.md

  Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.
  Block A reaches TTD, but Client 2 has a higher TTD and accepts block B (simulating a client not complying with the merge).
  Verification is made that Client 1 does not follow Client 2 chain to block B.

+## JWT Authentication Tests:
+- No time drift, correct secret:
+Engine API call where the `iat` claim contains no time drift, and the secret to calculate the token is correct.
+No error is expected.

+- No time drift, incorrect secret (shorter):
+Engine API call where the `iat` claim contains no time drift, but the secret to calculate the token is incorrectly shorter.
+Invalid token error is expected.

+- No time drift, incorrect secret (longer):
+Engine API call where the `iat` claim contains no time drift, but the secret to calculate the token is incorrectly longer.
+Invalid token error is expected.

+- Negative time drift, exceeding limit, correct secret:
+Engine API call where the `iat` claim contains a negative time drift greater than the maximum threshold, but the secret to calculate the token is correct.
+Invalid token error is expected.

+- Negative time drift, within limit, correct secret:
+Engine API call where the `iat` claim contains a negative time drift smaller than the maximum threshold, and the secret to calculate the token is correct.
+No error is expected.

+- Positive time drift, exceeding limit, correct secret:
+Engine API call where the `iat` claim contains a positive time drift greater than the maximum threshold, but the secret to calculate the token is correct.
+Invalid token error is expected.

+- Positive time drift, within limit, correct secret:
+Engine API call where the `iat` claim contains a positive time drift smaller than the maximum threshold, and the secret to calculate the token is correct.
+No error is expected.